Combating physical violence against women in Iraqi Kurdistan : the contribution of local Women’s Organization

 Viser innførsler relatert til tittel, forfatter og emneord.

 What characterises women who eat potatoes?
-A cross-sectional study among 74,208 women in the Norwegian Women and Cancer cohort Åsli, Lene Angell; Braaten, Tonje; Olsen, Anja; Lund, Eiliv; Skeie, Guri (Journal article; Tidsskriftartikkel; Peer reviewed, 2015-02-19)<p>Background: Studies of potato consumption have shown that age, region, socioeconomic status, and household structure are important determinants. <p>Objective: This study aims to map which factors influence potato ...
+A cross-sectional study among 74,208 women in the Norwegian Women and Cancer cohort Åsli, Lene Angell; Braaten, Tonje; Olsen, Anja; Lund, Eiliv; Skeie, Guri (Journal article; Tidsskriftartikkel; Peer reviewed, 2015-02-19)<p>Background: Studies of potato consumption have shown that age, region, socioeconomic status, and household structure are important determinants. <p>Objective: This study aims to map which factors influence potato consumption among women in the Norwegian Women and Cancer (NOWAC) study. <p>Design: A cross-sectional study using a postal questionnaire among 74,208 NOWAC participants aged ...

 Anal incontinence, urinary incontinence and sexual problems in primiparous women - a comparison between women with episiotomy only and women with episiotomy and obstetric anal sphincter injury Stedenfeldt, Mona; Pirhonen, Jouko; Blix, Ellen; Wilsgaard, Tom; Vonen, Barthold; Øian, Pål (Journal article; Tidsskriftartikkel; Peer reviewed, 2014)

 WOMEN IN THE GARMENT INDUSTRY OF BANGLADESH; A PARADOX OF WOMEN EMPOWERMENT AND TRANSFORMATION OF STRUCTURAL VIOLENCE Habib, Md.
 Ahsun (Master thesis; Mastergradsoppgave, 2014-12-22)This thesis examines whether the presence of women in the garment industry of Bangladesh is a means of empowerment or just a continuation of structural violence.
-Due to the patriarchal system in Bangladesh, structural ...
+Due to the patriarchal system in Bangladesh, structural violence against women has been an ongoing problem throughout the country’s history.
+The focus of this research is that structural violence is still present in the society and in the ...